MicroFocus/ALMOctaneJavaRESTSDK/README.md

 and generates strongly typed entities that can be used instead of the generic out of the box entity that comes with the SDK.

-To enable this add the following to your project's POM file (assuming 15.1.40 being the SDK version):
+To enable this, add the following to your project's POM file (assuming 15.1.60 being the SDK version):

 ```xml
  <build>